Eric Wedge: Cleveland Indians

 On October 29, 2002, Wedge was named the 39th manager of the Cleveland Indians.
-Over his first three years as manager, the Indians improved steadily from fourth place in the American League Central Division with a 68–94 record in 2003, to 80–82 and third place in 2004 and to 93–69 and second place in 2005.
-The 93 wins in 2005 were the eighth most in the more than hundred-year history of the franchise and the team narrowly missed qualifying for the playoffs for the first time since 2001 when they were eliminated on the last day of the season.
+Over his first three years as manager, the Indians improved steadily from fourth place in the American League Central with a 68–94 record in 2003, to 80–82 and third place in 2004 and to 93–69 and second place in 2005.
+The 93 wins in 2005 were the eighth-most in the more than hundred-year history of the franchise and the team narrowly missed qualifying for the playoffs for the first time since 2001 when they were eliminated on the last day of the season.
 In the American League Manager of the Year balloting for 2005, Wedge finished as runner-up to Ozzie Guillén.

 The 2006 season was a disappointing one for Wedge and the Indians.
 Entering the season, they were expected to compete for the division title, but got off to a poor start and were essentially out of the race by mid-season, trailing the division-leading Detroit Tigers at the All-Star break by 18 1/2 games.
 They finished the season in fourth place with a 78–84 record, 18 games behind the Central Division champion, Minnesota Twins.

 Wedge and the Indians had more success in the 2007 season going 96–66 and winning the Central Division title for the first time since 2001.
-Wedge then led the Indians to beat the Yankees in four games to win the Division Series, and moved on to play the Boston Red Sox in the Championship Series, where they lost in seven games after losing three straight games when leading the series 3-1.
-Wedge received The Sporting News Manager of the Year Award and the MLB Manager of the Year Award for the American League in 2007.
-The following year the Indians would go 81-81, finishing third in the Central.
-The club, which was just four wins shy from winning 100 games in 2007, fell to the other end of the spectrum in 2009, finishing three losses from the century mark at 65-97 and further down in the Central standings at fourth.
+Wedge then led the Indians to beat the Yankees in four games to win the Division Series, and moved on to play the Boston Red Sox in the Championship Series, where they lost in seven games after losing three straight games when leading the series 3–1.
+Wedge received The Sporting News Manager of the Year Award and the American League Manager of the Year Award in 2007.
+The following year the Indians would go 81–81, finishing third in the Central.
+The club, which was just four wins shy from winning 100 games in 2007, fell to the other end of the spectrum in 2009, finishing three losses from the century mark at 65–97 and further down in the Central standings at fourth.

-On September 30, 2009, the Cleveland Indians announced that Wedge would not be retained as manager after the season ended.
+On September 30, 2009, the Indians announced that Wedge would not be retained as manager after the season ended.

 Seattle Mariners

 On October 18, 2010, Wedge was named the Mariners manager, and agreed to a three-year contract.
 In 2011, the team finished 67–95, in last place in the AL West Division, 29 games out of first place.
-The following year he led the team to a 75—87 finish, another last place finish.
+The following year, he led the team to a 75–87 record, another last place finish.
 Wedge suffered a stroke in July 2013 and missed 28 games.
 On September 27, 2013, Wedge announced he would not return as the Mariners manager for the 2014 season, declining their contract offer for a one–year contract extension.